Memory + Diagnostics

 When a single op spikes RSS hard

 The DDB caps stop unbounded queries from materialising entire partitions, but a single op that allocates a lot at once (a 10k-item Query before the cap landed, a multi-megabyte BatchWriteItem) can still spike to 1+ GiB transiently.
-Memory drops back, but jemalloc holds the dirty pages for ~10 s before unmapping them.
+Memory drops back, but the allocator holds the freed pages for a while before returning them to the OS.

 Fix at the workload layer: stick to the AWS-defined limits (1 MiB Query/Scan responses, 100 keys per BatchGetItem, etc.).
-Or further reduce --max-concurrent-requests so 256 simultaneous bursts don't compound.
+Or reduce --max-concurrent-requests so simultaneous bursts don't compound.

 Glossary